wout/dat-metadata-standard/CIP.md

 While JavaScript has become the dominant language for on-chain art, it's only a fraction of other languages and tools available to artists.
 Many established artists use tools that are not based on web technologies and sometimes adapt or limit their workflow to make their work run in a web browser.

-What is the best interface for viewers to support a diverse set of tools and languages?
+What is the best interface for token viewers to support a diverse set of tools and languages?

 ### Problem 4: Archival qualities